barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 >In my case on Windows 10, for macOSX and Linux you have to see the documentation: https://openjdk.java.net/groups/build/doc/building.html

->Open Cygwin end "cd" to the directory of the project, example: Note that have to be forward slash because is in Cygwin that is a UNIX like bash: cd C:/HERE
+>Open Cygwin and "cd" to the directory of the project, example: Note that have to be forward slash because is in Cygwin that is a UNIX like bash: cd C:/HERE

     Get the source: